 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business and operations of the College.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.

-We may transfer the personal information we collect about you to the following country outside the EU [United States of America] in order to perform our contract with you.
+We may transfer the personal information we collect about you to the following country outside the UK [United States of America] in order to perform our contract with you.
 There is currently no adequacy decision nor compliant framework agreed between the UK and US to facilitate compliant transfers in respect of that country.
-This means that the country to which we transfer your data are deemed to provide an adequate level of protection for your personal information.
+This means that the country to which we may transfer your data are deemed not on their own, to provide an adequate level of protection for your personal information.

 However, to ensure that your personal information does receive an adequate level of protection to that provided under the UK GDPR we have put in place the following appropriate measure to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection: These measures will include the implementation of GDPR compliant clauses and Standard Contract Clauses (SCCs) into all agreements / contracts along with the creation of an additional Data Transfer Assessment to evidence the need for the transfer and the measures put in place to ensure protection of the personal data involved

 We have put in place measures to protect the security of your information.
 Details of these measures are available upon request.

 Third parties will only process your personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.